-Tariffs and international trade subject of SC Economic Outlook Conference - South Carolina Radio Network
+Tariffs and international trade dominate SC Economic Outlook Conference discussion - South Carolina Radio Network

-The impact of tariffs on South Carolina’s economy was discussed at the 38th annual Economic Outlook Conference at the University of South Carolina Darla Moore School of Business.
+The impact of tariffs on South Carolina’s economy was discussed Tuesday at the University of South Carolina’s 38th annual Economic Outlook Conference.

-“We’ve got a strong presence of international business that everybody knows about that’s an important part of our economy,” said Dr. Doug Woodward, Director, Division of Research and professor of economics.
-“So when we have trade restrictions and protectionism like this it’s something that is going to affect us in South Carolina and already has.”
+“We’ve got a strong presence of international business that’s an important part of our economy,” Darla Moore School of Business research division director Doug Woodward said.
+“So, when we have trade restrictions and protectionism like this, it’s something that is going to affect us in South Carolina and already has.”

 Woodward gave a presentation at the conference called Tariffs and Trade Wars Impact on South Carolina and United States Outlook.